-After decades of protest, San Francisco is debating taking down the depiction of a Spanish missionary towering over an American Indian from the 1894 pioneer monument.
+After decades of protest, San Francisco debated taking down the depiction of a Spanish missionary towering over an American Indian from the 1894 pioneer monument.

 In the 1990s, activists persuaded the city to place a plaque telling the dark side of California history in front of the statue.
-But today protesters argue that plaque, hidden by landscaping, is not enough.
+But today’s protesters argued that plaque, hidden by landscaping, is not enough.
 They want “Early Days” – if not the entire monument – taken down.